bravoavo/landlord/README.md

 4. Cells owners shows on the game map
 5. The one cell the one "Large banner on Pole"

+## Permissions
+> This plugin uses Oxide's permission system.
+To assign a permission, use oxide.grant <user or group> <name or steam id> <permission>.
+To remove a permission, use oxide.revoke <user or group> <name or steam id> <permission>. landlord.admin -- Allows player to use the chat commands starts with /lordadmin

+* `/lordadmin no_trespass_gather` - Get gather bonus only in not captured cells or cells you own.
+* `/lordadmin only_connected_zones` - Allow to capture only connected cells

 ## Chat Commands

 * `/lord` - Show your statistics